-The 2019-20 calendar of events and activities
+The 2020-21 calendar of events and activities

+Special guests include scholars of Italian Studies devoted to an innovative approach to language studies at large (Loredana Polezzi, Charles Burdett, Derek Duncan, Jennifer Burns, and Barbara Spinelli).
 Ongoing student-centered programs (the only Italian summer course for HS students offered in the US, and a series of paid internships in Italian Business) will be presented again as part of an innovative take on Italian Studies across systems (HS and university as well as university and professional world).

 Thank you for supporting this vision with your participation and with the circulation of this information.
 We look forward to seeing you at these events!